 Bernd Resch is an Associate Professor at University of Salzburg’s Department of Geoinformatics – Z_GIS and a Visiting Scholar at Harvard University (USA).
 Bernd Resch did his PhD in the area of “Live Geography” (real-time monitoring of environmental geo-processes) together with University of Salzburg and MIT.
 His research interest revolves around understanding cities as complex systems through analysing a variety of digital data sources, focusing on developing machine learning algorithms to analyse human-generated data like social media posts and physiological measurements from wearable sensors.
 The findings are relevant to a number of fields including urban research, disaster management, epidemiology, and others.
 Bernd received the Theodor Körner Award for his work on “Urban Emotions”.
 Amongst a variety of other functions, he is an Editorial Board Member of IJHG, IJGI and PLOS ONE, a scientific committee member of various international conferences (having chaired several conferences), an Associated Faculty Member of the doctoral college “GIScience”, and an Executive Board member of Spatial Services GmbH.

-Maximilian Ehrhart is studying digitalization, innovation and society at the University of Salzburg because he sees interdisciplinary approaches as promising for the future.
+Maximilian Ehrhart is currently enrolled in the bachelor program ‘Digitalization, Innovation and Society’ at the University of Salzburg because he sees interdisciplinary approaches as promising for the future.
 His main interests are in the field of Machine Learning and Data Science, which he wants to apply to solve Problems in daily life.